Skip Navigation

 Strategy.
 Collaboration and Coordination (Child)

 Approach.
-Establish culturally competent and timely medical service delivery for children facing homelessness
+Establish timely medical service delivery for children facing homelessness.

 Return to main MCHbest page >>

 Overview.
-Effective collaboration and coordination among various partners, including healthcare providers, social workers, educators, and community organizations, can lead to improved outcomes for children experiencing homelessness.
-Collaboration and coordination are essential components in providing effective and integrated care to children experiencing homelessness.
-By working together and coordinating efforts, service providers can address the unique challenges faced by children experiencing homelessness and contribute to improving their overall well-being and outcomes.[1]
+Effective collaboration and coordination among various stakeholders, including healthcare providers, social workers, educators, and community organizations, can lead to improved outcomes for homeless children.
+Collaboration and coordination are essential components in providing effective and integrated care to homeless children.
+By working together and coordinating efforts, service providers can address the unique challenges faced by homeless children and contribute to improving their overall well-being and outcomes.[1]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):